verilog-to-routing/vtr-verilog-to-routing/doc/vtr/benchmarks.rst

 The Titan benchmarks are suitable for large-scale FPGA CAD research, and FPGA architecture research which does not require synthesizing new netlist primitives.

-.. note:: The Titan benchmarks are not included with the VTR release, but can be downloaded from `here <http://www.eecg.utoronto.ca/~kmurray/titan/>`_.
+.. note:: The Titan benchmarks are not included with the VTR release.
+However they can be downloaded and extracted by running ``make get_titan_benchmarks`` from the root of the VTR tree.
+They can also be `downloaded manually <http://www.eecg.utoronto.ca/~kmurray/titan/>`_.

 MCNC20 Benchmarks
 -----------------